the4thamigo-uk/kafka-play/JOIN_TO_LATEST.md

 https://github.com/confluentinc/ksql/issues/1128
 https://github.com/confluentinc/ksql/issues/1373

-Alternatively, it looks like there is a pure KSQL approach using the `collect_list` aggregate function, though it is messy :
+Alternatively, it you might think you can use the `collect_list` aggregate function, as below, but unfortunately the order of the array is ordered by processing time not the ROWTIME (i.e. event_time):

 ```
 ksql> select x.event_time, x.key2, collect_list(x.val)[cast (count(*) as int)-1], collect_list(y.val)[cast (count(*) as int)-1] from x inner join y within 5 seconds on x.key2 = y.key2 where x.event_time >= y.event_time group by x.event_time, x.key2;